 Where: Ellijay, Georgia

 B.J.
 Reece Orchards is a popular family-owned and operated apple orchard and one of the best places for apple picking in the Georgia Mountains.
-It offers a truly family-friendly atmosphere, with stunning views of the mountains, a market and bakery, and plenty of activities for the kids.
+It offers stunning views of the mountains, a market and bakery, and plenty of activities for the kids.

 Best Time for Apple Picking